Storm Damage Roof? A Homeowner's Action Plan

 Once the storm has passed, the aftermath can feel overwhelming.
 Knowing where to start is key to managing the situation effectively.
 Before you even think about repairs, there are three immediate steps every homeowner should take to ensure safety, prevent further issues, and prepare for the insurance process.
 Taking a calm, methodical approach now will make the entire recovery journey much smoother.

-Prioritize Your Safety
+Prioritize Safety Above All Else

 Your family's safety is the top priority.
 After a severe storm, your property can be littered with hidden dangers.
 Be cautious of fallen power lines, which can still be live, and report them immediately to your utility company.
 Watch your step for scattered debris like broken glass, loose nails, and sharp metal fragments.
 If you smell gas or suspect a leak, leave the area and call 911 from a safe distance.
 It’s also wise to avoid standing water, as it can hide hazards or be electrically charged.
 Keep children and pets indoors until you've had a chance to assess the immediate surroundings and are confident the area is secure.

-Temporarily Protect Your Home from Further Damage
+How to Temporarily Protect Your Home

 Once you've confirmed it's safe, your next step is to prevent the existing damage from getting worse.
 This is often called "mitigating damages," and most insurance policies require you to take reasonable steps to do so.
 If you have an active roof leak, a professional roofer can perform an emergency tarping service to cover the exposed area and keep water out.
 Inside, move furniture, electronics, and other valuables away from leaks.
 Use buckets to catch dripping water.
 Taking these temporary measures protects your home and shows your insurance company that you're being proactive in minimizing the loss.